 Mr Flyer: We no longer provide GPS tracking with every distribution campaign as we now use the Royal Mail.
-However, where there is the very rare issue, we investigate this fully on your behalf and ensure a fair resolution is made.
+However, where there is a very rare issue, we investigate this fully on your behalf and ensure a fair resolution is made.

-You are busy building your business and simply want to hand the stress and organisation over to the experts right?
+You are busy building your business and simply want to hand the stress and organisation over to the experts, right?

 I know when I'm looking to use a business I look at their client feedback through testimonials and star ratings on various websites.
 Let's see how they compare here:

-"I've done Royal Mail door drops…They are just swines - they question everything from the size of the bundles of your flyers to what colours you use and how they are stacked on the pallets.
+"I've done Royal Mail door drops…They are just swine - they question everything from the size of the bundles of your flyers to what colours you use and how they are stacked on the pallets.
 You can never actually speak to anyone.
-You spend ages trying to chase people down by phone to get a definitive answer, then they insist you were given the wrong information from their own website..."
+You spend ages trying to chase people down by phone to get a definitive answer.
+Then they insist you were given the wrong information from their website..."

 "Mr Flyer provides an outstanding and extremely well-tailored service, giving helpful and honest advice from the offset.
-From a repeat distribution Mr Flyer have recently carried out for us, we have already sold 6 cars, what a fantastic result!
+From a repeat distribution Mr Flyer have recently carried out for us, we have already sold six cars, what a fantastic result!
 We are extremely happy with the professional service provided by Mr Flyer and look forward to working with them in the future."

-But we certainly didn't want to stop helping our customers grow both locally and nationally, and we did want to utilise our 9 years of print marketing experience, to see our customers thrive.
-As such, we decided to create a strategic alliance with the Royal Mail, so that we can provide you with our same expertise, on a national scale.
+But we certainly didn't want to stop helping our customers grow: both locally and nationally, and we did want to utilise our many years of print marketing experience, to see our customers thrive.
+As such, we decided to create a strategic alliance with the Royal Mail so that we can provide you with our same expertise on a national scale.